 Strike Price is the option price set on a derivative contract.
 It is often used in index and stock options, where the strike is listed precisely in the contract.
 Strike price is where security can be purchased during call options.
 Conversely, it is also the amount at which security can be sold during put options.

 The value of a financial product may depend on the value of other financial commodities.
 This is simply referred to as a derivative.
-Derivative products can be classified into 2 types- the put and the call.
+Derivative products can be classified into 2 types- a put and a call.

 Understandably, strike prices are agreed upon even before a contract drawing.
-Strike prices are commonly in increments of $2.5 and $5.
+They are commonly traded in increments of $2.5 and $5.
 The investor has to agree with the strike price before the option is passed.